South West and Metropolitan - Justin Martin

 Artist Country: Noongar/Yamatji

-Starting in the four corners heading inward shows four brothers (close friends) varying in age who travel down their separate song lines or paths each day to hunt & gather.
+Starting in the four corners heading inward shows four brothers (close friends) varying in age who travel down their separate song lines or paths each day to hunt and gather.
 The size of their paths indicates how many times they have travelled there.
 The blue colour symbols where the river meets the ocean each day.